shashank3959/Network-Similarity/README.md

 | NST | 58.16 | 64.96 | 71.28 | 74.12 | 74.68 | 74.89 |
 | **CRD** | **69.73** | **69.11** | **74.30** | **75.11** | **75.65** | **76.05** |

-## Citation
+## Acknowledgement

+The code in this repo has been heavily inspired from the work on Yonlong Tian (yonglong@mit.edu) et al. Many thanks to him for making the code publicly available.

-If you find this repo useful for your research, please consider citing the paper
+If you find this repo useful for your research, please consider citing his paper

 ```
 @inproceedings{tian2019crd,